TeemunProjektit/TeemunProjektit/README.md

 My open source projects.
-Stuff that I have creatd on my spare time.
+Stuff that I have created in my spare time.

 <!--
 **TeemunProjektit/TeemunProjektit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.